Albert Wigand (meteorologist): Early life

+Scientific career

 Wigand had achieved full professorship by 1917, and in 1921 he was working as an adjunct professor (nichtbeamteter außerordentlicher Professor) at Halle.
 At some point between 1917 and 1922, Wigand became acquainted with Albert Einstein, who was at the time the director of the Kaiser Wilhelm Institute for Physics.
 Einstein was instrumental in approving an institutional grant to support Wigand's research into aeronautics.
 This acquaintance led to a years-long correspondence between the two on matters of physics and their shared interest in the development of the science.
 In 1925 Wigand accepted a position as professor of physics and meteorology at the Landwirtschaftliche Hochschule, Hohenheim-Stuttgart (now the University of Hohenheim), while also teaching courses in meteorology at the Technische Hochschule, Stuttgart (now the University of Stuttgart.

+Wigand's particular scientific focus was on clouds, especially Cloud condensation nuclei, their origin, and the effect they had on both clouds and objects passing through them.
+He was also particularly interested in the role of CCNs as cloud seeds, especially as it pertained to their possible importance in the then-theoretical science of Weather modification.
+Indeed, as part of his study of cloud matter, Wigand was one of the first scientists to successfully collect and study cloud particles in mid-air.

 In early 1929, Wigand travelled to the United States, at the instigation of Albert Einstein, where he worked with Louis A. Bauer in the Department of Terrestrial Magnetism at the Carnegie Institution for Science.
-Soon after returning to Prussia, Wigand was invite by University of Hamburg to occupy the newly established Chair of the department of Meteorology, a continuation of the position once held by Alfred Wegener.
+Soon after returning to Prussia, Wigand was invited by University of Hamburg to occupy the newly established chair of the department of Meteorology, a continuation of the position once held by Alfred Wegener.
 Directorship of the University of Hamburg Meteorological Institute also entailed directing the Deutsche Seewarte's Meteorological Experiment Station.
-On July 4, 1931, Wigand was appointed rector of the University of Hamburg for the period October 1, 1931 to September 30, 1932.
+On 4 July 1931 Wigand was appointed rector of the University of Hamburg for the period 1 October 1931 to 30 September 1932.
 Wigand's rectorship at the University of Hamburg proved to be his last important post, and he left a mark in that role.
 He was a staunch opponent of the Weimar Republic, and actively supported the nationalist and socialist elements within the student body.
-He was quoted as having described German politics as an "Augean stable" that needed cleansing from the "stain" of "foreign influence," and even took it upon himself to introduce classes in military science to the curriculum, promising to “lead his students into a riot with banners flying.”
-After his death in 1932, the student body presented the University with a bronze bust of Wigand at the 1933 Labor Day celebrations.
+He was quoted as having described German politics as an "Augean stable" that needed cleansing from the "stain" of "foreign influence," and even took it upon himself to introduce classes in military science to the curriculum, promising to "lead his students into a riot with banners flying".
+After his death in 1932, the student body presented the university with a bronze bust of Wigand at the 1933 Labor Day celebrations.
 For many years after, the bust was the site of gatherings of Nazi and Nazi-sympathizing students, which ultimately led to the toppling of the bust by student activists in 2007.